Disease and Drug Information

 - Dense breast tissue.
 This makes it more difficult to detect cancer on a mammogram.

-- Family history of breast cancer or Inherited gene mutations.
+- A family history of breast cancer or Inherited gene mutations.
 If any women in your immediate family (grandmother, mother, aunt, sister, daughter, or cousin) have been diagnosed with breast cancer you may consider learning more about genetic testing that can be done to determine if you are at a higher risk of developing breast cancer.
 It’s a good idea to talk to a genetic counselor if you are concerned about inherited cancer genes.

 - Personal history of breast cancer.
 If you have had breast cancer previously, you're more likely to develop it again.